TheKingEagle/RMSoftware.ModularBot/doc/Core-Commands/getcmd.md

-*DISCLAIMER: This command is not yet implemented in v2.*
 # Core Command: `getcmd`
 #### Please note: We will always use `!` as a command prefix for usage examples.
 * Usage: `!getcmd <commandTag>`